 - Have a writer ‘blue pencil’ a sample of your work, giving you a professional critique of his/her first impressions.

 And yes, it works.
 I’ve had very positive results from developing connections and contacts forged at conferences and workshops.
-For example, as a result of pitches on subsequent years at SIWC, I signed contracts with both a publisher and with an agent.
+For example, as a result of pitches at conferences, I’ve signed contracts with publishers and with an agency.
 I have also met enthusiastic members of the Western Canadian writing community, and been invited to present at other events as a result.

 WRITERS TO SHARE:

 In my literary journey, I have had the privilege to discover many fine writers who are worthy of sharing.
 Several of the following are not just talented authors, but they’re real people I have met, studied with, or corresponded with.
 Some of them are even my own talented former students.
 I am happy to recommend each of them to your attention.

 Diana Gabaldon: epic historical romance and adventure

 Crawford Kilian: blogger, teacher, non-fiction

 Carol Mason: women’s fiction

 J. K. Rowling: children & young adult fantasy